IsCoffeeTho/LW-CommunityVersion/README.md

 ### Circuit Via
 ![image](https://user-images.githubusercontent.com/33318553/138668446-4c98eee3-94e4-446f-9cfb-1dbddfeab37b.png)

-Allows you to make "Circuit Traces" and it passes through the circuit board, similar to a through peg but smol.
+Allows you to make "Circuit Traces" and it passes through the circuit board, similar to a through peg but small.

 ## Chips
 ### 4 Bit RAM